+Course Evaluations:

-Course Evaluation: Refer to the instructor's course information sheet for specifics on assignments and testing.
+Refer to Instructor's course information sheet for specifics coursework and grading.

 Attendance Policy:

 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.